 The offer is aimed at Swiss upper secondary-level schools (secondary schools, specialist vocational schools and Federal Vocational Baccalaureate schools).
 On enquiry, schools of other levels can also be taken into consideration.

-The Language Assistants Programme is organised bilaterally with Germany, France, the UK and Austria.
-Movetia is currently considering the possibility of setting up new partnerships with Spain and Ireland.
-Details will be announced by mid-December 2018.
-Until then, Movetia will continue to accept direct applications from these countries.
+The Language Assistants Programme is organised bilaterally with Austria, Belgium, France, Germany, Spain and the UK.
+Movetia is currently considering the possibility of setting up a new partnership with Ireland.
 In addition, places for native Italian speakers are found on a unilateral basis.

 Following a successful placement, the placement fees listed in the registration of Needs (see Application Form (DE)) are invoiced as follows.